What parameters are measured in the liver test?

-The GetTested Liver Test is a simple home test that eliminates the need to send the test strip to a lab for analysis.
-Instead, results are available instantly.
-The test is performed on urine, and the result is then visually compared with the included color scale.
-By detecting bilirubin and urobilinogen in urine and displaying their concentrations in blood, effective monitoring of liver health is possible.
+The GetTested liver test is a simple home test where the test strip does not need to be sent to a laboratory for analysis.
+Instead, you get the results immediately.
+The test is performed with urine and the result is then visually compared with the included color scale.
+By detecting bilirubin and urobilinogen in the urine and indicating their concentration in the blood, effective monitoring of liver health is possible.

 About the liver

-To understand the importance of a liver test, it's important to know more about the liver itself.
-The liver is the body's largest glandular organ.
-We don't feel when the liver is out of balance because it isn't connected to any sensory nerves.
-However, there are some symptoms that can indicate liver problems.
+To understand the importance of a liver test, it is important to know more about the liver itself.
+The liver is the largest glandular organ in the body.
+We do not feel when the liver is out of balance as it is not connected to sensory nerves.
+However, there are some symptoms that may indicate liver problems.
 Jaundice is the most obvious and common symptom.
-It develops when a large amount of bilirubin accumulates and dissolves in the fatty layer of the skin.
-Bilirubin is produced in the body by the breakdown of red blood cells (erythrocytes).
-It is then carried in the blood to the liver and from there to the intestine via the bile duct, which connects the liver to the intestine.
+It occurs when a large amount of bilirubin accumulates and dissolves in the fatty layer of the skin.
+Bilirubin is formed in the body by the breakdown of red blood cells (erythrocytes).
+It is then transported with the blood to the liver and from there via the bile duct, which connects the liver to the intestine, into the intestine.
 The gallbladder can also store bilirubin.
 In the intestine, intestinal bacteria convert bilirubin into a compound called urobilinogen.
 A small percentage of this compound then enters the bloodstream.
-When the concentration of urobilinogen and/or bilirubin in the blood is elevated, it affects the appearance of the urine.
+If the concentration of urobilinogen and/or bilirubin in the blood is increased, this affects the appearance of the urine.

 Why a liver test?

 The liver is one of the most vital organs.
 Its job is to cleanse the blood of toxins and break down nutrients and chemicals.
-If the liver doesn't function properly, toxins can enter other organs and cause damage.
+If the liver does not function properly, toxins can enter other organs and cause damage there.
 Liver dysfunction can cause numerous symptoms and, in severe cases, be fatal.
-Therefore, to check liver health, it is important to perform a liver function test.
+To check the health of the liver, it is therefore important to perform a liver function test.

 Common symptoms of an overloaded liver